voxowl/minecraft-plugins/plugins/mc2vox/README.md

 💡 For the upper part of your selection, do not hesitate to create a staircase or a ladder with dirt to reach the desired height.

-💡 This plugin depends on another plugin called **WorldEdit**, and that plugin provides other ways to select a volume.
+💡 This plugin can use another plugin called **WorldEdit**, and that plugin provides other ways to select a volume.
 You can check [this link](https://worldedit.enginehub.org/en/latest/usage/regions/selections/) to learn more about this.

+#### Export your `.vox` file

+- Use this command: `/vw export <filename>`
+- You can find your `.vox` file in the `voxs` folder in plugin's config folder.

 #### Upload your `.vox` file